The War Within Season 2 Mythic+ DPS tier list

 Key takeaways

-- B-tier: Affliction Warlock, Rogue, Fury Warrior, Survival Hunter, Havoc Demon Hunter, Arcane Mage.
+- B-tier: Affliction Warlock, Subtlety Rogue, Fury Warrior, Survival Hunter, Augmentation Evoker.

 With the new World of Warcraft season on the horizon, players are looking forward to fresh content, including dungeons, balance updates, and class tweaks.
 And so naturally, it’s time for another The War Within specs tier list!

-Just like our Tank tier list and Healer rankings, this Mythic+ DPS tier list for Patch 11.1 is based on PTR data.
-Keep in mind that this is just an early prediction.
+Just like our Tank tier list and Healer rankings, this Mythic+ DPS tier list for Patch 11.1 is based on Season 2 performance data.
+Keep in mind that this tier list is subjective.
 Changes may happen based on player feedback, and additional tweaks could be made before the update goes live.

 As always, tier lists are just opinions based on available information.
 If your favorite class isn’t ranked at the top, don’t worry.
 Having fun is what truly matters, not just dry stats and rankings.
 With that said, let’s dive into the War Within Season 2 DPS tier list!